liubovkyry/DAX/Iterators/AVERAGEX.md

 And the function is adjusting 30 days back based on that last visible transaction date.

-So once we have that window defined, we can then use calculate to return the average daily customer
+So once we have that window defined, we can then use CALCULATE to return the average daily customer

 sales for the period we've defined.

-And one thing to note here is that you could actually turn this moving average code into a rolling total
+And one thing to <b>note</b> here is that you could actually turn this moving average code into a rolling total

-or a rolling count by substituting something like some X or count X for where you see average x here
+or a rolling count by substituting something like SUMX or COUNTX for where you see AVERAGEX here

-below calculate.
+below CALCULATE.

 So you could use this to calculate a moving sum or a moving count within the same period.

 Lastly, we return the output of this equation to close out the measure.

-Pro tip here.
+### Pro tip here

-One of the things that you can actually do is you could create a parameter and substitute that for our
+One of the things that you can actually do is you could create a <b>parameter</b> and substitute that for our

 average days, that static average day value.